alincc/domibus-docker/weblogic-cluster/README.md

 # Domibus Weblogic Cluster Test Environment on Docker

-## Overview

-This project consists of the following directories:

-* images
-* compose

 ## Pre-Requisites

 In order to proceed with the project setup perform the following: